The Case for Villains.

 Magneto

-Magneto’s story is so tied to his pain that it’s hard not to understand him, even when he goes too far.
+Magneto’s story is so tied to his pain that it’s hard not to understand him.
 He can be brutal, but his worldview didn’t come out of nowhere.
-At the end of the day, he’s someone who’s seen the worst of humanity—and refuses to believe it’ll ever be better.
+At the end of the day, he’s someone who’s seen the worst of humanity and refuses to believe it’ll ever be better.

 • Lestat de Lioncourt